-This section provides an introductory guide on how to integrate your merchant web server to connect with ActiveServer, and perform a test transaction.
-For information regarding merchant App integration, please refer to the ActiveSDK documentation.
+The Integration section of the documentation provides an introductory guide on how to implement a 3DS Requestor in your merchant site and integrate with ActiveServer, then perform a test transaction.
+For information regarding merchant App integration, refer to the ActiveSDK documentation.

 Making a transaction¶

-To simulate a transaction with 3DS2, you can use this simple merchant website to see how the Authentication API works.
+To simulate a transaction with 3DS2, you can use this demo merchant website to see how the Authentication API works.

-As this merchant website is used in examples throughout this integration guide, please try using it before continuing.
+As this demo merchant website is used as an example throughout this integration guide, please try using it before now before continuing with integration.
+All the features are explained here for reference.

-To initiate a frictionless transaction, open the merchant website and add an item to the cart.
+To initiate a frictionless transaction, open the demo merchant website, launch the Online shop page, and add an item to the cart.

 Select the Checkout button to move to the checkout page.